Shaolin Cosmos Qigong: The 18 Lohan Hands

 The 18 Lohan Hands Qigong

-The 18 Lohan Hands are a set of simple Qigong forms passed down through the Shaolin tradition.
-They are often taught as a starting place, not because they are basic, but because they contain a great deal within them.
+The 18 Lohan Hands are a set of Qigong exercises passed down through the Shaolin tradition.
+They are often introduced as a starting place, not because they are basic, but because they contain a great deal within them.

 All of these practices share a common thread: they offer a way of meeting yourself through movement, breath, and attention.